KittapatR/KittapatR/README.md

 ### Hi there 👋
 I'm Kittapat Ratanaphupha, who is studying in an undergraduate program of Health Data Science, CPE KMUTT.
+Here is an only project that related with health data science: https://github.com/savefd/Healthcare-analytic-LOS

 😎 What I'm interested in:
 1. Signal Processing (including image processing and signal processing)
 2. Mathematical Analysis (e.g., dynamical systems, stochastic differential equation)
-3. slightly interested in Natural Language Processing
+3. Slightly interested in Natural Language Processing
-4. slightly interested in data engineering
+4. Slightly interested in Data Engineering
 5. Rookie in Explainable Artificial Intelligence

 🖥 I've worked by informal internship with Government Big Data Institute (GBDi) <br>